 - Fire up Parted Magic and look carefully at the SMART data in GSmartControl (the Disk Health icon on the desktop) Any reallocated sectors at all, and the drive is rejected for any critical applications

 - Still in the GSmartControl program, run a SMART Short Self Test and Conveyance Test.
 If both these pass, run a Long Self Test.
 So far we are from one to three hours into testing.
-I have seen many drives pass short and fail long tests, so yes I do both.
+I have seen many drives pass short and fail long tests, so yes I do both. (update: I ran the Long test on a pair of SATA-connected 3TB HDDs and they each took about 8 hours)

 - Load Darik’s Boot and Nuke and “autonuke” the drive.
 This writes to each location where data can be written on the disk at least three times, and reads it to verify each time.
 Any failures are announced in the program.
 This takes anywhere from three to FIFTY hours or longer.
 Bigger drives take longer.
 Sixty gigabytes will be a few hours.
 Two terabytes will take two-ish days, roughly.
 The DBAN procedure erases all data on the drive and makes the disk useless until other steps are taken – and any viruses, including very sneaky ones, are VERY deleted.